mattriley/agile-avatars/README.md

 #### Comments

 - __Low impact of material change__\
-There doesn't seem to be any viable replacement for JSDOM.
+There does not seem to be any viable replacement for JSDOM.
 The fallback would be to run the tests in a browser.
 The cost is estimated to be low.